dekuNukem/daytripper/advanced_usage.md

 After uploading is complete, unplug and turn it back on to start using the new firmware.

+* Your custom settings will be lost after flashing a new firmware, so make sure to set it up again!

 -----

 If you generated a `.hex` file yourself, you can convert it to a `.dfu` file with the `Dfu file manager` and then upload this way.